orvalho/JavaScriptExercises/README.md

 - [x] 12.
 Get the website's URL
 - [x] 13.
 Create a variable using a user-defined name
 - [x] 14.
 Get the extension of a filename
+- [x] 15.
+Get the difference between a given number